FrodeSolheim/fs-uae.net/docs/getting-started.md

     floppy_image_0 = Pinball Dreams (Disk 1 of 2)[cr FLT].ad
     floppy_image_1 = Pinball Dreams (Disk 2 of 2)[cr FLT].adf

 You are then able to swap floppies using the FS-UAE (F12) menu.
 In the above example, Disk 1 is inserted in drive 0, and both Disk 1 and Disk 2 is added to the floppy image list.
-You can add up to 20 floppies to the floppy image list using the floppy*image*\* options.
+You can add up to 20 floppies to the floppy image list using the floppy*image*... options.

 ## Troubleshooting

 If you encounter any issue, please see if your problem is listed in the FAQ.
 If not, you are welcome to post a question in the support forum.
 I monitor this forum myself, and everyone else there is nice and will help you if they can :)

-## More Information and Configuration Options
+## More information and configuration options

 Head over to the Documentation section on [https://fs-uae.net/docs](https://fs-uae.net/docs) if you want to explore the options and features FS-UAE can offer!